KumarLabJax/mouse-tracking-runtime/docs/pose/file_format.md

 - Predictions are not made every single frame.
 While the objects may be dynamic, they shouldn’t be as active as the mouse.

 - `dynamic_objects/[object_name]/counts`
-  - Count of valid objects
+  - Description: Count of valid objects
+  - Shape: (#frames)
 - `dynamic_objects/[object_name]/points`
-  - Point data describing the object
+  - Description: Point data describing the object
+  - Shape: (#frames, #objects, [#points to describe object], 2)
+    - #frames: the frame index of `dynamic_objects/[object_name]/sample_indices`
+    - #objects: instance of the object
+    - #points to describe object: Optional, if more than 1 keypoint is necessary to describe the object
-  - x,y or y,x sorting may be different per-static object
+    - 2: x,y or y,x sorting may be different per-static object
 - `dynamic_objects/[object_name]/sample_indices`
-  - Frame indices when each prediction was made
+  - Description: Frame indices when each prediction was made
+  - Shape: (#frames)

+List of current dynamic objects:

+- `fecal_boli`
+  - Each object is described with 1 keypoint.
+  - Object is stored in (y, x) location

 ## Attributes

-The "poseest" group can have these attributes:
+The `poseest` group can have these attributes:

 - `cm_per_pixel` (optional)
   - Defines how many centimeters a pixel of open field represents